 - Invest in reusable make-up remover pads

-- Skip plastic packaging by buying dry goods at zero waste shops and reduce food waste by buying only what you need
+- Skip plastic packaging by buying dry goods at zero waste shops and reduce food waste by buying only what you need and planning ahead

 - Try reusable dryer balls to speed up drying time

 - Opt for recycled toilet roll

 - Try natural toothpaste in a glass jar, rather than tube

 - Go natural and use coconut husk scourers for washing up

 - Ditch normal plastic bags for biodegradable dog waste bags

 - Forget disposable razors and excess packaging with a metal safety razor

 - Buy seasonal food and support local growers and producers

 - Forgo the plastic coated stuff for recyclable wrapping paper, parcel paper or newspaper